danielwrosenbaum/BookShelf/README.md

 npm install
 `

+3. Create a new database called bookShelf.

+`createdb bookShelf`

-3. Import the example database with pgweb.
+4. Import the database schema.

 `
 npm run db:import
 `

-4. Start the project.
+5. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

 `
 npm run dev
 `
+6. Database can bee seen at seen at http://localhost:8081.
+To examine run the following:

+`pgweb --db=bookShelf`